j-knight/j-knight.github.io/README.md

      -	Followed the steps listed at https://www.kali.org/docs/introduction/download-official-kali-linux-images/

 ⦁	After working on this all day, I eventually got it all set up.
 Honestly, hardware was a bigger issue.
 My wireless keyboard and headset kept interferring with each other and instead of turning the headset off, I just kept letting it get in the way.
 It all worked out well though.

+Linux troubles
+April 30, 2026

+⦁	I got a new raspberry pi 5 to install and use linux on ⦁	Setup started out fine until I went to install openvpn for another class.
+I had previously installed it on Pi OS on a pi 4 without any issue
+⦁	There was an issue with downloading the packages saying there was no support for aarch ⦁	I knew that the OS for the pi 4 was the most recent version based on debian(13) trixie ⦁	Decided to check the version for the pi 5.
+It was an older version of debian(12) bookworm ⦁	Loaded in the SD card that I was using for the Pi 4 so that I could wipe and write the current version of the OS onto the PI 5
+⦁	After set up, I went to install openVPN and had no issues.